 What to analyze

 - Understanding of current and future business states

 - Impact of the solution on existing infrastructure

 - Criteria for verification before hand-off for solution development

-As a prerequisite for those with little or no practical BA knowledge or experience, we recommend the Business Analyst Essentials course.
+As a prerequisite for those with little or no practical Business Analysis knowledge or experience, we recommend the Business Analyst Essentials course.

 "Sally did a great job giving analogies to help us understand methodology and application in daily use." — Mary J Scherer, MCFI, 2015

 "I really appreciated the instructor providing real-world examples and ideas for using the tools.
 She is very invested in helping students learn and has a great knowledge of the business climate in the local area." — class participant, October 2015